codedim/LearnMe/README.md

 You can also use my next free application **LearnWords** that was specially designed for quick memorizing foreign words.
-You're welcome to provide me an advice how would you like the apps to be improved.
+You're welcome to provide me an advice about how you would like the apps to be improved.